qr kod na stranku

 old-age dependency ratio201929.6

-demographic pyramid UKD7 Merseyside
+population pyramid of UKD7 Merseyside

 Employment by sectors, Merseyside